appliedaistudio/solution_readme-template/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+The purpose is to let the reader know what kind of background information they will need to understand this solution.
+Imagine someone technically competent, but new to this project.
+What technologies would be helpful to read up on?
+What background reading did you wish you had when you started this project?
+In the introductory paragraph, describe the general purpose for each technology listed.
+Answer the question: what would happen if that technology was missing?
+List each technology below with a link to background information for the reader.
 Here are a few examples.

 * [Next.js](https://nextjs.org/)
 * [React.js](https://reactjs.org/)